Country singer John Michael Montgomery injured in tour bus crash

-CAMPBELL COUNTY, Tenn.
-(WATE) — John Michael Montgomery and two others were injured when the singer’s tour bus crashed in Tennessee near the Kentucky state line.
+John Michael Montgomery and two others were injured when the singer’s tour bus crashed in Tennessee near the Kentucky state line, KTLA sister station WATE reports.

 The 57-year-old country musician was a passenger on a 2001 Prevost Featherlite bus traveling south on I-75 just south of Jellico when it veered off the interstate, hit an embankment and overturned, according to a Tennessee Highway Patrol report.